kubernetes/enhancements/keps/sig-node/0030-20180906-quotas-for-ephemeral-storage.md

 #### Determine Whether a Project ID Applies To a Directory

-It is possible to determine whether a directory has a project ID applied to it by requesting (via the `quotactl(2)` system call) the project ID associated with the directory.
+It is possible to determine whether a directory has a project ID applied to it by requesting (via the `lsattr(1)` command) the project ID associated with the directory.
 Whie the specifics are filesystem-dependent, the basic method is the same for at least XFS and ext4fs.